Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 :pencil2: To print the current working directory (which should be your home folder), use the `pwd` command.

-:pencil2: Create a subfolder of your home directory called `nerdschool-shellscripting` by using the `mkdir` command.
+:pencil2: Create a subfolder of your home directory called `techschool-shellscripting` by using the `mkdir` command.

-:pencil2: Change the working directory to this folder using the `cd` command. `pwd` should now output `<homefolder>/nerdschool-shellscripting`.
+:pencil2: Change the working directory to this folder using the `cd` command. `pwd` should now output `<homefolder>/techschool-shellscripting`.

 :pencil2: To open this folder as your workspace folder inside VS Code, you can launch VS Code from the command line using the `code .` command.